 Skip to content

-• How to establish a secure TLS connection to the SiliconWit IO MQTT broker
+• How to connect securely to the MQTT broker with TLS

-• How to publish JSON telemetry data on a schedule
+• How to publish flat and nested JSON telemetry

 RequirementDetails